gaois/documental/docs/software/terminologue/source-code.en.md

 }
 ```

-Or our server may respond like this, which will prompt Screenful to tell the user that the log in has failed and give him or her a chance to try again:
+Or our server may respond like this, which will prompt Screenful to tell the user that the log in has failed and give him/her a chance to try again:

 ```json
 {